Phuwin Tangsakyuen: 2022–2025: Breakthrough with Never Let Me Go, We Are, and Overwatch 2

+2025–present: Expanding career with Taste, and Me and Thee

 In 2025, Phuwin portrayed Kris Tangsinsup a teenage singer entangled in his family's dark secrets in Netflix series Dalah: Death and the Flowers (2025), earning praise for his compelling performance.
-Phuwin voiced Hiccup in the Thai dub of How to Train Your Dragon (2025 film).
+Phuwin voiced Hiccup in the Thai dub of How to Train Your Dragon (2025).
 He also starred in Taste (2025) as Diesel.
 Phuwin released his second single "All In" on 15 September 2025.

-Phuwin and Pond greeted their fans in the special event PONDPHUWIN Rendezvous FANCON 2025 at Union Hall, Union Mall, on 1–2 November 2025.
-The excitement surrounding the first fancon was overwhelming, with several ticket categories selling out instantly.
-So, the organizers added an extra show on 31 October that also sold out quickly.
+Phuwin and Pond held a special event PondPhuwin Rendezvous Fancon 2025 at Union Hall, Union Mall, on 1–2 November 2025.
+The first fancon sold out several ticket categories instantly, with the organizers adding an extra show on 31 October that was also sold out.

+Phuwin starred as Peach in Me and Thee, alongside Naravit Lertratkosum (Pond), which aired from November 2025 until January 2026.
+The series gained nationwide recognition due to its comedic lakorn references.

+In February 2026, Phuwin performed among other artists of the same music label at Impact arena for the Riser Concert: The First Rise.
+On 31 March, Phuwin's third single "A Minute" got released.
+In April, Phuwin and Naravit (Pond) gave their first full radio interview in the United States with Zach Sang.
+Following the success of Me and Thee, the 4-part mini series Peach and Me was announced in January and started to air on July 11th.

+Phuwin's single Black Card got released in August, shortly before Phuwin's and Pond's sold-out concerts.
+The POND PHUWIN Space Soul-dyssey CONCERT was held at Impact arena August 21, 22, and 23rd.

-He stars as Peach in Me and Thee, alongside Pond Naravit, which began airing in November 2025.
-He is set to star in the upcoming series Scarlet Heart Thailand.
+Phuwin is set to star in the upcoming series Scarlet Heart Thailand and The Missing Sunshine.